Used in combination with other medicines as maintenance treatment of acute lymphatic leukemia. This medicine is also known as 6-MP.

 Warnings While Using This Medicine

-- You should not use this medicine if you are also taking azathioprine (Imuran®).
-Using these medicines together could cause serious health problems.
+- Do not use this medicine if you or your child are also taking azathioprine (Imuran®).
+Using these medicines together could cause serious unwanted effects.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.